 Details of each work:

 They've raised questions for me about how we perceive lifelike movement, even in a kind of black-and-white line drawing, even with the mechanisms exposed.
-The scientific criteria for “living things” is a long list of somewhat arbitrary traits, suggesting that determining whether something is alive is subjective and therefore a judgment call.
+The scientific criteria for “living things” is a long list of somewhat arbitrary traits.
+So, determining whether something is alive or not is subjective.
 If that’s the case, what role does perception play?

 Comparative Anatomy of Angels was also featured in the jjmwmnl: UC Davis MFA Thesis Exhibition 2015, with a review by Jamianessa Davis.